Irene Mounce: Career

 In 1924, Mounce joined the Division of Botany at Agriculture and Agri-Food Canada, in Ottawa, Ontario.
 In the summer of 1925, she made her first trip to the Queen Charlotte Islands to investigate the decays of Sitka spruce trees.
 This research led to the successful identification of the majority of these pathogens in non-fruiting culture.
 During the 1930s, Mounce was in charge of three major projects: development of the herbarium of wood-decay fungi, development of the reference collection of pure cultures of pathogenic fungi, and studies on the sexuality and cultural characters of wood-decay fungi.
 During World War II she was also assigned to the task force studying seed-borne disease.

 In 1938 she transferred to the Saanichton laboratory in British Columbia to study vegetable diseases.
 Except for wood-destroying fungi, collected by Irene Mounce and others of the Division of Botany, no other systematic collecting of fungi in British Columbia was possible until the large-scale botanicomycological exploration by the division in the 1950s.
 Mounce worked at Saanichton's Dominion Laboratory of Plant Pathology from 1942 to 1945, but had to resign at age 50 because she got married.
 The employment of married women was forbidden in Canada until 1955.

+Eponymous taxa

+The fungus Fomitopsis mounceae was named after Irene Mounce when the species was split from the European Fomitopsis pinicola.
+The name was given in honour of the foundational work by Mounce that allowed for the resolution of the genus, and as a tribute to her significant contributions to the field of mycology.